Nepal Travel Insurance | 2026-2027

 • 1 month: USD 450–900+

-Things to consider before getting a Nepal Travel Insurance
+Things to Consider Before Getting Nepal Travel Insurance

 Compare Plans: Compare the plans of various insurance providers.
-Don’t settle for the first plan that comes your way.
-You may compare quotes from different companies and find the best coverage at a competitive price.
+Don’t settle for the first plan you find.
+Compare quotes from different companies to find the best coverage at a competitive price.

-Inform about Pre-existing Medical Conditions: If you have pre-existing medical conditions, disclose them when obtaining a quote.
-Some policies may exclude coverage for complications arising from pre-existing conditions.
+Disclose Pre-existing Medical Conditions: If you have pre-existing medical conditions, disclose them when obtaining a quote.
+Some policies may exclude coverage for complications arising from these conditions.

-Review Policy Wording: Read our policy carefully word-for-word to understand what it covers.
-In case of confusion, ask your insurance provider for clarification on ambiguous clauses.
+Review Policy Wording: Read your policy carefully to understand what it covers.
+If you are confused, ask your insurance provider for clarification on any ambiguous clauses.

-Early Purchase of Travel Insurance for Mountaineering Permits: Make an early purchase of your policy if you want to travel to the Himalayas.
+Early Purchase for Mountaineering Permits: Purchase your policy early if you plan to travel to the Himalayas.
 Certain activities, like mountaineering, may require travel insurance well in advance to obtain permits.

 Travel insurance is mandatory for Nepal.
 Having travel insurance allows you to travel with peace of mind and confidence, knowing that you are financially protected against unexpected incidents that can happen while trekking.